- Agronomic: barley, corn, oats, rye, soybeans, wheat, grass (misc. perennial), hay

 - Production Systems: holistic management

-This project addressed the lack of practical information on sustainable weed management by engaging farmers and land-grant professionals in a continuous improvement process.
-A decision support manual for ecological weed management (Integrated Weed Management: One year’s seeding… E-2931 Michigan State University Extension bulletin) was presented to farmers, farmers were asked to use and evaluate the manual, and it was determined that a sequel to the original decision guide was needed.
+This project addresses the lack of practical information on sustainable weed management by engaging farmers and land-grant professionals in a continuous improvement process.
+A decision support manual for ecological weed management (Integrated Weed Management: One year's seeding...
+E-2931 Michigan State University Extension bulletin)will be presented to farmers,farmers will be asked to use and evaluate the manual, and the manual will be revised according to farmer feedback.

-In the short-term, over 400 producers and extension agents learned to use a practical manual for sustainable weed seedbank management at workshops in MI, IL, and WI.
-The manual is helping farmers manage the whole weed life cycle, rather than focus on the seedling stage only.
+In the short-term, over 400 producers and extension agents will learn to use a practical manual for sustainable weed seedbank management at workshops in MI, IN, OH, IA, MN, and WI.
+The manual will help farmers manage the whole weed life cycle, rather than focus on the seedling stage only.

-In the intermediate-term, over 100 producer-evaluators (PEs) in five states will use the manual to help them manage weeds on their farms and record impacts on their operations.
-The PEs will diversify their approach to weed management as a result of using the manual.
-Eleven on-farm trials explored management options for reducing weed seedbanks through sustainable practices.
-Feedback from producer workshops and PE’s who used the manual on their own farms, in addition to results of on-farm trials, are currently being included in the sequel bulletin to the Integrated Weed Management Guide.
+In the intermediate-term, up to 70 producer-evaluators (PE's) in five states will use the manual to help them manage weeds on their farms and record impacts on their operations.
+Over 50% of the PE's will diversify their approach to weed management as a result of using the manual.
+Eight on-farm trials will explore new management options for reducing weed seedbanks through sustainable practices.
+At least 30 PE's will evaluate on-farm trials and share results of their own field-tests.
+Feedback from producer workshops and PE's who use the manual on their own farms, in addition to results of on-farm trials, will be used to improve the first edition of the Integrated Weed Management Guide.

-In the long term, this project is giving farmers practical alternatives to over-reliance on herbicide resistant crops and chemically intensive post emergence weed control.
-The rapid loss of hard-won farmer knowledge of integrated weed management is being slowed, or even reversed, as farmers are engaging in the process of making practical knowledge available for their neighbors and for future farmers.
-Stronger partnerships between farmers and university personnel have been and are continuing to be formed, with better correspondence between farmer needs and researcher activities, resulting in a sustainable agriculture that gains its strength from both human relationships and scientific understanding.
+In the long term, this project will give farmers practical alternatives to over-relieance on herbicide resistant crops and chemically intensive post emergence weed control.
+The rapid loss of hard-won farmer knowledge of integrated weed management will be slowed, or even reversed, as farmers are engaged in the process of making practical knowledge available for their neighbors and for future farmers.
+Stronger partnerships between farmers and university personnel will be formed, with better correspondence between farmer needs and researcher activities, resulting in a sustainable agriculture that gains its strength from both human relationships and scientific understanding.